 If you haven't received 2 doses of the MPOX vaccine and are concerned about contracting the virus, consider adopting temporary measures to reduce your risk of exposure to MPOX.
-These changes in behaviour will help slow the spread of MPXV until the vaccine supply is adequate.
+These changes in behaviour will help slow the spread of MPOX until the vaccine supply is adequate.

 Swap contact information with sexual partners

 Make a habit of exchanging contact information with any new sexual partner/s at this time.
 This will assist with any follow-ups regarding sexual heath.

 At this time, sexual contact with multiple partners presents a higher likelihood of mpox transmission.
 If you haven't received 2 doses of the mpox vaccine and are concerned about contracting the virus, consider reducing your sexual partners for the time being.
 This will lessen your risk of exposure to mpox.